 Sometimes it can be hard letting go of a dream.

-I can only imagine the pain of an athlete who has their whole career ahead of them and then suffers a terrible injury which puts them out of the sport.
+I can only imagine the pain of an athlete who has their whole career ahead of them and then suffers a terrible injury that puts them out of the sport.
 They then have to come up with a new career plan.

 Not easy stuff.